 Think of a grocer whose customers pay with cash.
 Maybe the cashier gives the wrong change, money goes missing from the till, or money doesn’t even make it into the till.
 Consider a restaurant.
 Daily sales are taxed pennies on the dollar.
 Doesn’t sound bad, right?
 What if nobody’s setting those pennies aside?
 At month’s end, the restaurant owner struggles to cobble cash together–maybe thousands of dollars–for the tax payment.

-Know the Flow
+Know the flow

-In our recent conversation with David Joseph, former restaurateur and tech company cofounder, he explained how businesses struggle with cash management: “One of the skills that … business owners in general [lack] is cash management skills.
-Really understanding the flow of money in and money out….
-They’re very good at getting money in, and Clover helps them do this.… But the outflow of cash, which is where they have to manage that money, most business owners really lack this skill.”
+In our conversation with restaurateur turned cash management expert David Joseph, he explained to us how businesses struggle with cash management: “One of the skills that … business owners in general [lack] is cash management skills.
+Really understanding the flow of money in and money out,” Joseph told us.
+“They’re very good at getting money in, and Clover helps them do this…but the outflow of cash, which is where they have to manage that money, most business owners really lack this skill.”

 Businesses often lose track of cash through fraud.
 That’s where another great app, Ping Me If, can help.
-Focused on fraud deterrence, Ping Me If provides email or text notifications when specific events happen in your business, like a payment, refund, a tip or discount that exceeds an amount you specify, deleted orders, opening the cash drawer without a transaction, the removal of cash from the drawer.
+Focused on fraud deterrence, Ping Me If provides email or text notifications when specific events happen in your business, like a payment, refund, a tip or discount that exceeds an amount you specify, deleted orders, opening the cash drawer without a transaction, and the removal of cash from the drawer.

 CoinOut is a digital change handler.
 Customers receive and save their change from a transaction digitally and can get cash back to spend with your business.
-Or, they can simply take a picture of their receipt to earn cash back.
+Or they can simply take a picture of their receipt to earn cash back.
 Available in the Clover App Market, CoinOut offers a 0% processing fee.

 Donate at Checkout lets you collect donations at transaction’s end from customers for your charity of choice.
-With preset amounts for donations and a Round Up feature, you can access reports on donations received from its online portal.
+With preset amounts for donations and a ‘Round Up’ feature, you can access reports on donations received from its online portal.